(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-The roster of stars is constantly changing, yet you can currently catch Rod Stewart, Reba, and Brooks and Dunn in their current residency shows.
-This aspect of Caesar’s Palace is a tourist attraction in and of itself, with large crowds frequently converging on the resort to see their favorite music stars and various shows/events.
+The roster of stars is constantly changing, yet you can currently catch Rod Stewart, Sting, and Adele in their current residency shows.
+This aspect of Caesars Palace is a tourist attraction in and of itself, with large crowds frequently converging on the resort to see their favorite music stars and various shows/events.

 Paris Las Vegas is a smaller affair when it comes to on-property entertainment and shows, yet Paris does host a couple of popular Vegas shows.
-Anthony Cools’ show is a puzzling, yet hilarious mixture of comedy and hypnotherapy while FRIENDS!
-The Musical Parody will have fans of the popular tv show rolling in the aisles.
+Anthony Cools’ show is a puzzling yet hilarious mixture of comedy and hypnotherapy, while Bat Out of Hell – The Musical is a wild ride featuring starry-eyed lovers from different backgrounds.

 Each resort’s roster of shows frequently updates, yet in terms of star power, Caesars Palace is by far the bigger entertainment venue.